 anat: data are resampled into the individual’s anatomical reference generated with the T1w and T2w images available within the BIDS structure.

 anatspace for volumetric references, including the

 fsnativespace will instruct fMRIPrep to sample the original BOLD data onto FreeSurfer’s reconstructed surfaces for this individual.

 sbrefcan be used to generate BOLD data in their original grid, after slice-timing, head-motion, and susceptibility-distortion corrections.
 These keywords are experimental, and expected to change because additional nonstandard spaces are currently being discussed here.

 Modifiers are not allowed when providing nonstandard spaces.

-Some modules of the pipeline (e.g., the ICA-AROMA denoising, the generation of
+Some modules of the pipeline (e.g., the generation of HCP compatible

 operate in specific template spaces.